bibek22/blog/content/computer-programming-third-year.md

 You'll mostly only need Data (i.e. input/output), process, decision, and start/end.

 <a name="ch3"></a>
-## Ch - 3: Fundamentals of C programming
+## Ch - 3: Fundamentals of C Programming

 Some terms that could be asked for definition:
 <a name="keywords"></a>